 A study of basic English skills covering the essential elements of punctuation, usage, grammar, sentence structure, and reading comprehension.
-This course is required for all students scoring below 69 on the ETS ACCUPLACER proficiency examination in English usage, and is taken upon successful completion of Basic English Skills I.

-A student must either earn a grade of 'B-' or above in Basic English Skills II, or score a 95 or above on a retake of the ETS ACCUPLACER test to proceed to English Composition I. (Credit for Basic English Skills II does not apply toward any degree offered by the college.)
+This course is required for all students scoring below 69% on the English Placement Test upon successful completion of Basic English Skills I. A student must either on the earn a grade of 'B-' or above in Basic English Skills II, to proceed to English Composition I. (Credit for Basic English Skills II does not apply toward any degree offered by the college.)